 A New ‘Rough Patch’ in U.S.-South Africa Relations

 The U.S.-South Africa bilateral relationship over the past eighteen months has been a diplomatic minefield.
 Issues include everything from military equipment and nuclear energy/weapons to oil, communication companies and the global north versus the global south.
 The most recent, and the most serious issue regarding U.S.-South Africa relations is Iran.
-According to a press release sent out this week by the South African Revenue Service, South Africa imported 3.37 billion rand (US$435 million) of crude oil from Iran in March.
+According to a press release sent out this week by the South African Revenue Service, South Africa imported 3.37 billion rand ($435 million) of crude oil from Iran in March.
 This means Pretoria nearly doubled its purchases from the Islamic Republic compared to the same period last year, despite strong objections by Washington in order to cut off Iran financially and halt its nuclear program.

 This is interesting because Sasol, South Africa’s global petrochemical group whose primary business is based on CTL (coal-to-liquid) and GTL (gas-to-liquid) technology, has stopped buying Iranian crude oil and is talking with potential buyers to off-load its Arya Sasol Polymers plant in Iran.
-Sasol sat in front of the U.S. Securities and Exchange Commission (SEC) in October 2011 and were told of a risk that sanctions may be imposed on them by the U.S., the European Union and the UN as a result of its investments in Iran.
+Sasol sat in front of the U.S. Securities and Exchange Commission (SEC) in October 2011 and was told of a risk that sanctions may be imposed on them by the U.S., the European Union, and the UN as a result of its investments in Iran.

 Moreover, Engen, the biggest South African importer of Iranian crude, said on 04 April that it suspended imports of oil from the Middle Eastern nation amid economic sanctions by the U.S. and the EU.